Nasirkhan294/space-traverler-hub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Redux Blog <a name="about-project"></a>
+# 📖 Space Traveler's Hub <a name="about-project"></a>

-**Redux Blog:** This repository contains a concise and comprehensive Crud application developed using React, Redux, and Ant-design.
-The application facilitates the creation, reading, updating, and deletion of tasks from a list.
-It serves as an excellent resource for individuals interested in acquiring knowledge in web development or aiming to construct their personalized task management application.
+**Space Traveler's Hub:** This GitHub repository serves as a comprehensive data fetching solution for SpaceX missions and rockets using the external API provided by api.spacexdata.com.
+The repository has been developed and maintained by a team of two dedicated members, leveraging their expertise in web development and data integration.

 ## 🛠 Built With <a name="built-with"></a>

   <ul>
-    <li>Ant Design</li>
+    <li>Styled Component</li>
     <li>React</li>
     <li>Redux</li>
   </ul>